 These days it seems like most people have too much on their plate.
 Everyone complains about feeling overworked.
-So how do you tell your boss you simply have too much to do?
+So how do you tell your boss that you're drowning in work?
 No one wants to come across as lazy, uncommitted, or not a team player.
-How can you protect your image as a hard worker while saying uncle?
+How can you protect your image as a hard worker while confronting your heavy workload?

 What the Experts Say